Celebrate the Magic of Vienna: A 3-Day Holiday with Sights and Christmas Markets

 Hofburg Palace-Sisi museum

-A wonderful museum to learn about the empress and the Hofburg history.
-We highly recommend an audio guide for a guided experience on the grounds.
-The Square around the area is filled with statues and history making for a great stroll.
+A fantastic museum to explore the history of the empress and the Hofburg.
+We highly recommend using an audio guide for a more immersive experience.
+The square surrounding the museum is full of statues and historical landmarks, making it a great spot for a stroll.

 Hofburg Christmas Market